Shōwa Tennō Monogatari: Publication

-Volume list
+Volumes

 Reception

-As of 2019, the series has sold over 140,000 copies.
-Shōwa Tennō Monogatari ranked 6th on Takarajimasha's Kono Manga ga Sugoi!
+By 2019, the series has sold over 140,000 copies.
+Shōwa Tennō Monogatari ranked sixth on Takarajimasha's Kono Manga ga Sugoi!
 2019 ranking of Top 20 manga for male readers.
 The series was nominated for the 43rd Kodansha Manga Award for the Best General Manga category in 2019.
 The series was nominated for the 68th Shogakukan Manga Award in the general category in 2022.